Guide to Modern Integrated Marketing: Print and Digital Strategies for 2024

 Fast forward to 2024, and Schultz's prediction has proven remarkably accurate.

-Digital touchpoints have expanded so rapidly over the past three decades that integrated marketing strategies have become so complex that they are now more of an aspiration than a reality for many businesses.
+Digital touchpoints have expanded so rapidly over the past three decades that integrated marketing strategies have become extremely complex to execute.

 As digital touchpoints continue to expand, the integration of print and digital will become both more critical and challenging.